Multiplexed Internet Domain Names

 How have ICANN's 1,200 new generic Top Level Domains worked out?
 Not very well.

-- The total number of ngTLD registrations peaked at
+- The total number of ngTLD registrations peaked at over 29 million in April,

 If ngTLDs leave domain name problems unresolved, what does ICANN propose to do?
 Oh, they're talking about opening yet another round of ngTLD applications!
-Not-for-profit ICANN is sitting on a cash reserve of $96 million!

 The Internet Domain Name System was never designed to provide universal naming, and that caused a number of problems now so ingrained that most people accepted them as inevitable.
 Things as common as domain name disputes, name warehousing and auctions, and the drive to add new TLDs focus on consequences of the system not being designed to provide universal naming.